 A walk round Ennerdale Water has so much appeal because it is quiet and unspoilt.
 On all lakeland walks the scenery is superb and this is no different, but the feeling of remoteness and inaccessibility adds a lot.

 A walk round Ennerdale Water is probably the most satisfying lakeside walk within the Lake District.
 The path along the back of Ullswater is more picturesque but the remoteness of Ennerdale gives the walk an edge not found near the more popular lakes.
-Ennerdale also has the advantages in that it is an ideal size for a full circuit (7.5 miles) and there is excellent, non eroded, paths/tracks that stick close to the shoreline throughout.
-No detours here to avoid private land.
+Ennerdale also has the advantages in that it is an ideal size for a full circuit (7.5 miles) and there is excellent, paths/tracks that stick close to the shoreline throughout.
+No detours inland to avoid private land.
 It is easy to walk along and clear to follow.

 A late summer evening when the sun is low to the west is the best time of the year to do this walk.